shiblon/taskstore/README.md

 by Chris Monson

 A simple, no-frills place to put tasks with safe coordination semantics.

-To get the library and install it for use in your code:
+tl;dr:

-    go get github.com/shiblon/taskstore
+    go get -d -t github.com/shiblon/taskstore
-    go install github.com/shiblon/taskstore

-If you just want to run a service and access its RESTful API:

     go install github.com/shiblon/taskstore/service/server

-Finally, if you want to access the RESTful API remotely from Go:

     go install github.com/shiblon/taskstore/service/client

-Of course, you can always clone the entire repository (and perhaps get more than you bargained for - reorganization is badly needed and will hopefully come soon - today is May 19, 2014).
+Of course, you can always clone the entire repository and hack on it yourself.
+If that floats your boat, patches and pull requests are always welcome.

 The TaskStore is fault-tolerant transactional task maintenance software.
 Basically, it allows you to have multiple workers creating and consuming small chunks of data with some hard guarantees on consistency.
 This enables you, for example, to create things like a MapReduce framework: input data is transformed into map tasks, map workers consume tasks so long as there are any to consume, they then produce tasks corresponding to their map output, and reduce workers pick up those tasks and emit output data.
 Central to all of this is a process flow that is based on the production and consumption of tasks, all done in a fault-tolerant way that maintains consistency through multiple parallel accessors, crashes, and evictions.